 As with any big decision, it is important to do your homework and research and come to your own conclusion as to what is right for your child.
 We encourage you to visit various school campuses to meet the teachers and learn more about what approach will be best for your child.

 Avendale embraces the Reggio Emilia approach as it allows more flexibility to fulfil each child’s needs.
-Our curriculum incorporates aspects of the EYFS and Hong Kong Kindergarten Education curriculums.
+Our curriculum incorporates aspects of the EYFS and Hong Kong Kindergarten Education curriculum.
 Book a tour to find out more!